AlbertRtk/albertrtk.github.io/_drafts/brute-force-attack-on-password-protected-file.md

                 return password
 ```

-Finally, it was possible to call the function for the test ZIP file ```zip2hack.zip```.
+Finally, it was possible to call the function for the test ZIP file, ```zip2hack.zip```.
 As the output, the script in the end prints the correct password or the information that the password has not been found.

 ```python
 if __name__ == '__main__':